How to find a therapist (in 5 easy steps)

 I often tell people that finding a therapist is kind of like dating.
 You can only tell so much by looking at a photo and reading their profile.
 Then, there's the fact that many therapists may have a profile online but are not currently accepting new clients.
 By sending an email, you will save yourself the task of leaving voicemail messages and playing phone tag back and forth with multiple therapists.
 Also, you can weed out by speed of return contact.
 And, if you don't want to go through insurance (or you can afford not to), you can say that in your email.

-I recommend sending a stock email to at least 5 potential therapists with the following information: general issue to address, name age if it’s outside of 18-55, available days/times to meet, your insurance company (if going through insurance), and how often you hope to come in - weekly, twice a month, etc. You can certainly also name a modality if you know of one.
+I recommend sending a stock email to at least 4 potential therapists with the following information: general issue to address, age, available days/times to meet, your insurance company (if going through insurance), and how often you hope to come in - weekly, twice a month, etc. You can also name a theoretical orientation, if you have that narrowed down (its ok if you don’t).
 If you know you want couples therapy or family therapy, for example, you will want to confirm that they offer that.
 Lastly, mention whether you are looking for Telehealth, phone, or in-person, to make sure that’s a fit.
+And, I always love to ask whether that provider has a list of other clinicians they can recommend, if they aren’t available. :)

 Here’s a template for an initial email: